-Having close family ties on three continents, Bert van Gils began his legal career in international business.
-He has more than twenty years of experience advising and representing clients in a variety of international commercial transactions and legal compliance matters including advising U.S. companies entering international markets, assisting overseas businesses with penetrating the U.S. market, and representing foreign and domestic clients before state, federal and foreign offices.
+Having close family ties on three continents, Attorney Bernard (Bert) van Gils began his legal career in international business.
+He has more than twenty-five years of experience advising and representing clients in a variety of international commercial transactions and legal compliance matters including advising U.S. companies entering international markets, assisting overseas businesses with penetrating the U.S. market, and representing foreign and domestic clients before state, federal and foreign offices.

 The dynamic area around Northern Virginia and Washington, D.C. is an active nexus between government, high technology and international trading activities.
 With a presence in this area, firms have convenient access to the U.S. government, rail, port and airport facilities, free trade zones, international financial institutions, embassies and international organizations.